-Instgramable only, please
+Instagramable only, please

 Sometimes being Instagram-worthy can backfire.
 Last year, a sunflower farm outside Toronto opened its fields to the public.
-I’m sure the idea was well intended; however, the end game was disastrous.
+I’m sure the idea was well-intended; however, the end game was disastrous.
 Hordes of people descended on the farm, destroying the beautiful sunflowers in the process.
-There was also damage from vehicles, people throwing garbage and just being thoughtless jerks.
+There was also damage from vehicles, people throwing garbage, and just being thoughtless jerks.

-When everyone and their brother shows up
+When everyone and their brother show up

 Instagramable to death

 Sometimes the quest for Instagram-worthy photos can be a deadly one.
 Stories of people dying while trying to take that perfect shot are sadly becoming more and more common.
-Sometimes it’s lack of awareness; sometimes it’s just plain stupidity.
+Sometimes it’s a lack of awareness; sometimes, it’s just plain stupidity.
 Many people disregard the warning signs posted to keep tragedies from happening.
 I’ve seen plenty of people ignore a sign not to sit somewhere or cross a barrier.
 You hear about many plunging to their deaths, some of them seasoned influencers.
 To me, my life is more important than a picture, but to each their own.

-Perceptions vs reality
+Instagram-worthy: perceptions vs reality

 Photography is partly about having an eye for a great shot and also being able to edit it.
 Creative editing can transform an ordinary photo into an extraordinary one.
 Seeing the end product doesn’t tell you what it took to create.
-Don’t expect to show up at the same spot and expect it to look the same even if you are at an instagramable spot.
-Especially if there are tons of others like you hoping to do the same.
+Don’t expect to show up at the same spot and expect it to look the same even if you are at an Instagramable spot, especially if there are tons of others like you hoping to do the same.

 Another problem I have is the lack of context.
 I read a post once that named Cuba as one of the top Instagram-worthy locations.
-According to the author, it’s a perfect place where architecture and heritage have been untouched by time, and apparently a place where you can’t take a bad photo.
-While Cuba is a beautiful country with great architecture and landscapes, it’s also a place where people live in poverty, and buildings crumble from neglect and disrepair.
+According to the author, it’s a perfect place where architecture and heritage have been untouched by time, and apparently, a place where you can’t take a bad photo.
+While Cuba is a beautiful country with great architecture and landscapes, it’s also where people live in poverty, and buildings crumble from neglect and disrepair.

 The role of travel bloggers

-As I see more and more posts on the best instagramable places and destinations, I wonder if I’m in the minority.
+As I see more and more posts on the best Instagramable places and destinations, I wonder if I’m in the minority.